kt3k/cell/README.md

 ## Use signals when making remote effect

-`cell` recommends handling event locally, but in many cases you would also need to make effects to remote elements.
+Cell encourages local event handling, but in many cases you would also need to make effects to remote elements.

 If you need to affects the components in remote places (i.e. components not an ancestor or decendant of the component), we commend using `signals` for